-I offer multiple options for editing: developmental editing, copy editing, line editing, and proofreading.
+I edit anything from web content to restaurant menus to books, offering multiple options: developmental editing, copy editing, line editing, and proofreading.
 What do those terms mean, exactly?

 Developmental editing: Looking at the content and structure of the work.
 Assessing every aspect of the story, including point of view, character, characterization, pacing, dialogue, and more.

-Copy editing: Checking grammar, spelling, punctuation, facts, tenses, and discrepancies in the manuscript.
+Copy editing: Checking grammar, spelling, punctuation, facts, tenses, and discrepancies in the document.

 Line editing: Looking for repetitive words and phrases, word choice, syntax, sentence organization, and consistency in style and language.